xn--nding-jua/XFBAPE/README.md

 ## Connections
 USB -> SAMD21 <-> FPGA <-> ESP32

-## Uploading firmware
+## Uploading/Updating the firmware(s)

+As this system uses several controllers and ICs, a total of three different firmwares have to be compiled and uploaded.
+The USB-port is connected to the SAMD21.
+So this is the first place for updates.
+As the SAMD21 acts as a JTAG-uploader for the FPGA, too, it will upload the bitstream for the FPGA together with its firmware.
+Finally, the SAMD21 can be set to an upload-mode, to update the NINA W102-module (ESP32).

 ### SAMD21 with bitstream for Intel Cyclone 10-FPGA
+Start Intel Quartus Prime Lite and compile the logic.
+If you alreade have a file "bitstream.h" this is not nescessary.
+As the FPGA bitstream is part of the SAMD21 firmware, you have to update the FPGA-bitstream using this command before uploading the code to SAMD21:
+    update_fpga_bitstream.bat

+This batch-file will call the following command, to convert the TabularTextFile (TTF) into an Arduino-Header:

+    ..\FPGA\Tools\vidorcvt\vidorcvt.exe < ..\FPGA\output_files\Audioplayer.ttf > bitstream.h

-Start the Arduino IDE in version 2.x.
+Now start the Arduino IDE in version 2.x.
 Connect the SAMD via USB and connect Arduino IDE to the designated port.
 Select "Arduino MKR Vidor 4000" as board and upload the software using the regular upload-functions of Arduino IDE.
-The FPGA bitstream is part of the SAMD21 firmware.
-For this, you have to update the FPGA-bitstream using this command before uploading the code to SAMD21:

-    ..\FPGA\Tools\vidorcvt\vidorcvt.exe < ..\FPGA\output_files\Audioplayer.ttf > bitstream.h

-This will convert the bitstream file "Audioplayer.ttf" to the headerfile "bitstream.h".
 Next to the regular Arduino upload-function, the software bossac.exe can be used to upload the firmware without Arduino IDE:

 * connect SAMD21 via USB
 * initialize the bootloader of the SAMD21: